GENEWIZ Posters

 Optimized Recombinant Antibody Production: A Comprehensive End-to-End Solution

 Explore a robust, end-to-end service for antibody expression and purification, with optimized expression vectors for expression in both HEK293 and CHO platforms.
-This streamlined workflow empowers researchers to scale up with confidence and includes rigorous QC to guarantee high-quality antibodies that meet or exceed industry standards.
+This streamlined workflow empowers researchers to scale up with confidence and includes rigorous QC to help ensure high-quality antibodies that meet or exceed industry standards.

 Short- and Long-Read Sequencing for Integration Site Analysis (ISA) of Viral Vectors for Gene Therapy

 Here we describe three validated ISA assays for ideal detection of viral vector integration in lentiviral and AAV studies, including an enrichment-based approach, a PCR-based approach, and long-read whole genome sequencing.
-Each approach includes insertions and frequencies, clone characterization, oncogene analysis, integration hotspots, longitudinal profiling, and vector integrity.
+Each approach includes insertion and frequency analysis, clone characterization, oncogene analysis, integration hotspots, longitudinal profiling, and vector integrity.